grodansparadis/vscp-doc-spec/vscp_websocket.md

 }
 ```

 A negative reply. _command_ tells which command the negative reply is associated with. _error-code_ is set to a numerical error code describing the problem and _error-str_ is set to real text message that describe the error.
-[Error codes](./websocket_protocol_description.md#ws1-error-codes) are the same as for ws1 above.
+[Error codes](#ws1-error-codes) are the same as for ws1 above.

 ### VSCP event object :id=ws2-event-object

-This is either an event from a client to the VSCP daemon or an event from the daemon to the client.
+This is either an event from a client to the device that exports the interface or an event from the device to the client.
 A client sending an event object will get a positive or negative reply object in return where command is set to "EVENT"

 ```json
 {